Hiking & Trekking Tours & Trips in Amazon Rainforest

 Walk 3 kilometers through pristine rainforest to Lake Sandoval, passing ancient 500-year-old trees.
 Traverse jungle trails within Tambopata National Reserve's 278,000 hectares, observing diverse flora and spotting wildlife.
 Elevated canopy walks soar 30 meters above the forest floor.

-Duration 5 days Destinations Puerto Maldonado, Tambopata National Reserve, Madre de Dios Territorial Reserve Age Range 8 to 70 year olds Operated in English, Spanish Physical Rating Easy Distance 272 mi Operator PVTravels From
+Duration 5 days Destinations Puerto Maldonado, Tambopata National Reserve, Madre de Dios Territorial Reserve Age Range Ages 8+ Operated in English, Spanish Physical Rating Easy Distance 272 mi Operator PVTravels From

 2 Reviews by TourRadar travelers“Had a great experience and program.
 I would recommend staying as long as possible because the weather conditions may not be ideal.”